mirexan/S1.2-Exceptions/README.md

 ### 📄 **Description**

-This project has two exercises about excepcions and error management.
+This project has two exercises about exceptions and error management.
 In which i've learned to throw an own exception class and to make a try catch in uncertain situations.

 ### 💻 **Used technologies**